-• The corrective maintenance is implemented when breakdowns or evident failures occur on the network [48].
+- Corrective maintenance is implemented when breakdowns or evident failures occur on the network [48].
 Corrective maintenance can be also performed with the system continuing to operate.
-Nevertheless, corrective maintenance can be extremely expensive, as costs of repairing are not linearly proportional to the scale and extent of the failure.

-• The preventive maintenance must be put in place before a fault surfaces and it is scheduled according to fixed time intervals.
-This allows preventing any possible breakdown and failure.
-A preservation approach towards the infrastructure asset maintenance is strongly recommended by experts and, to date, largely used by most of the asset owners.
-The preventive maintenance can be sorted into two sub-classes [49]:

-- The predetermined maintenance: interventions are scheduled on a time-based criterion (e.g., road resurfacing for a fixed amount of time), without the need to investigate on the infrastructure condition.
-This maintenance model is scheduled a-priori and performed at convenient time schedules to contain budget costs.
-It does not rely on the actual condition of the asset and the time intervals for the implementation of the maintenance are established based on prediction models.
-It is to be noted that in case the infrastructure does not require maintenance and this approach is followed, too dense time intervals scheduled for maintenance can result in economic losses [50]. - Condition-based maintenance (CBM): According to SS-EN 13306 (2001) [47], this strategy is implemented by forecasting the decay trend of relevant infrastructure performance parameters, taken as the reference.
+Nevertheless, corrective maintenance can be extremely expensive, as costs of repairing are not linearly proportional to the scale and extent of the failure. - Preventive maintenance must be put in place before a fault surfaces, and it is scheduled according to fixed time intervals.
+This prevents any possible break-down and failure.
+A preservation approach towards the infrastructure asset maintenance is strongly recommended by experts, and to date, largely used by most of the asset owners.
+Preventive maintenance can be sorted into two sub-classes [49]: - Predetermined maintenance: interventions are scheduled on a time-based criterion (e.g., road resurfacing for a fixed amount of time), without the need to investigate the infrastructure condition.
+This maintenance model is scheduled a priori and performed according to convenient time schedules to contain budget costs.
+It does not rely on the actual condition of the asset, and the time intervals for the implementation of the maintenance are established based on prediction models.
+It is to be noted that if the infrastructure does not require maintenance and this approach is followed, time intervals scheduled for maintenance that are too close together can result in economic losses [50].

+Condition-based maintenance (CBM): According to SS-EN 13306 (2001) [47], this strategy is implemented by forecasting the decay trend of relevant infrastructure performance parameters, taken as the reference.
 Interventions are planned based on the actual need for maintenance, which is ascertained on site.
 Condition-based maintenance is based on gathering information about the actual and predicted element condition retrieved from scheduled, continuous or on-demand inspections of the infrastructure.
-CBM is a strategy appropriate for structural elements where formation of decay can affect the operations, structural health, materials property, or it can have an impact on the surrounding environment.
-As opposed to the predetermined maintenance, this approach is suitable for issues with a random probability of failure or damage occurrence.
-On one hand, the CBM maintenance strategy is the most popular amongst researchers [51,52].
-On the other hand, it requires a comprehensive survey plan to allow a state-of-the-art knowledge of the asset condition.
-An example of the Corrective, Preventive, Predetermined and CBM approaches is reported in Figure 4.
-Research has demonstrated that the CBM approach is the most suitable for infrastructure monitoring, as it allows to minimise budget economic losses and the risk of implementing ineffective interventions.
+CBM is an appropriate strategy for structural elements where the formation of decay can affect the operations, structural health or material properties, or it can have an impact on the surrounding environment.
+In contrast to the predetermined maintenance, this approach is suitable for issues with a random probability of failure or damage occurrence.
+On one hand, the CBM maintenance strategy is the most popular strategy amongst researchers [51,52].
+On the other hand, it requires a comprehensive survey plan to facilitate up-to-date knowledge of the asset condition.
+An example of the corrective, preventive, predetermined and CBM approaches is reported in Figure 4.
+Research has demonstrated that the CBM approach is the most suitable for infrastructure monitoring, as it minimises budget economic losses and the risk of implementing ineffective interventions.